Strategic Management and Policy

 The Strategic Management and Policy concentration is oriented toward cross-functional problem solving and analysis.
 Careers and employment resulting from the Strategic Management and Policy concentration include strategic planning, public sector and nonprofit management, public affairs, policy analysis, environmental affairs, and other cross-functional positions.

-Download the checklist for MBA students that is appropriate for you based on your start semester.
-Please use this worksheet as a guide to satisfy your graduation requirements.
+Please use the concentration checklist as a guide to satisfy your graduation requirements.
 Check off the courses as you complete them to keep track of your progress.
+If you are pursuing a catalog year prior to Fall 2014 or you have general questions regarding concentration requirements, please consult with the Faculty Concentration Advisor.

 Strategic Management and Policy Faculty Concentration Advisor